danlentz/cl-ctrie/readme.md

 _[macro]_            `WITH-CTRIE  (&ONCE CTRIE &BODY BODY)`

-> Configure the dynamic environment with the appropriate condition handlers, control fixtures, and instrumentation necessary to perform the operations in BODY on the specified CTRIE.
+> Configure the dynamic environment with the appropriate condition handlers, control fixtures, and instrumentation necessary to execute the operations in BODY on the specified CTRIE.
 Unless specifically documented, the particular configuration of this dynamic environment should be considered an implementation detail and not relied upon.
-A particular exception, however, is that within the dynamic extent of a WITH-CTRIE form, the code implementing a CTRIE operation may expect that the special variable `*CTRIE*` will be bound to the root container of CTRIE operated upon.
+A particular exception, however, is that within the dynamic extent of a WITH-CTRIE form, the code implementing a CTRIE operation may expect that the special variable `*CTRIE*` will be bound to the root container of subject CTRIE.
 See also the documentation for `*CTRIE*`